-Summer may sadly be gone, but the good news is that Portland’s best season, fall, is here with its warm, sunny days and cool, clear nights.
+When summer winds down, the good news is that Portland’s best season, fall, is up next with its warm, sunny days and cool, clear nights.
 The ideal way to get lost in autumn’s splendor is at The Maize at the Pumpkin Patch.

 Located on Sauvie Island, a rural escape just 13 miles north of downtown Portland, the Corn Maize offers visitors five acres of physical and mental challenges.
 But it’s not all about getting lost in nature — two 16-foot observation bridges provide for picturesque panoramas, with great views of the island and Mount Hood, as well as the maze itself.
-Every year, the cornfield is carved with a different pattern, and the 2012 design — a depiction of the Portlandia statue “putting a bird” on a pumpkin — is sure to stump maze-goers while delighting fans of public art and wacky TV alike.
+Every year, the cornfield is carved with a different pattern, and the design is always sure to stump maze-goers while delighting fans of public art and corn art.
 The maze is open 10 a.m.-6 p.m. every day in October, staying open until 10 p.m. on Fridays and Saturdays as well as select weekdays before Halloween.